9193benjaminb/aws-examples/README.md

 # aws-examples
-Some useful code examples to support the use of AWS
+Some useful pyhton code examples to support the use of AWS

-- python